alexrighetto/sms-push-to-crm/README.md

 # iMessage → EspoCRM Bridge

+> A local-first bridge that turns iMessage into a CRM data source.

 Incremental sync bridge that sends iMessage/SMS conversations from macOS Messages.app into EspoCRM via n8n webhook.